Experts, insights, and experiences: Medical cannabis and mental health

 While medical cannabis can have remarkable results for many patients with mental health conditions, regular check-ins are required to ensure that each patient’s progress, and experience with their new treatment plan, remains positive.

-When prescribed in a controlled manner in a clinical setting such as here at Releaf, patients have a clinical touchpoint with a Consultant so that, should their mental health deteriorate whilst in receipt of a prescription, their condition may be expertly managed without undue delay.”
+When prescribed in a controlled manner in a clinical setting such as here at Releaf, patients have a clinical touchpoint with a Consultant so that, should their mental health change whilst in receipt of a prescription, their condition may be expertly managed without undue delay."

 Sharing perspectives: Insights from Graham Woodward

-To get more insight, we also spoke to Graham Woodward, our Chief Operating Officer and a registered psychiatric nurse, about the experiences he’s shared with patients who have depression, anxiety and post-traumatic stress disorder, over the years.
+To get more insight, we also spoke to Graham Woodward, our Chief Medical Officer and a registered psychiatric nurse, about the experiences he’s shared with patients who have depression, anxiety and post-traumatic stress disorder, over the years.

 Graham said: